The #USvsHate Process

 - What could be added or changed to make this message more powerful, and to reach an intended audience?

-- How could this message help our community, or keep the conversation going?
+- How could this public message help our community, or keep a necessary conversation going?

 - Suggested norms: